lynnfaraday/aresmush.com/tutorials/code/quickstart/emits.md

 * `enactor_room.emit_failure`
 * `enactor_room.emit_raw`

+{% tip %}
-{% include tip.html content="You can actually emit to any client or any room, not just your own.
-We'll learn more about that later." %}
+You can actually emit to any client or any room, not just your own.
+We'll learn more about that later.
+{% endtip %}

 ## Try It!